 Big Data Health Science Center

-The University of South Carolina Big Data Health Science Center (BDHSC), an USC Excellence Initiative, serves as a campus-wide interdisciplinary enterprise that conducts cutting-edge research and discovery, offers professional development and academic training, and provides service to the community and industry.
+The University of South Carolina Big Data Health Science Center (BDHSC), a USC Excellence Initiative, serves as a campus-wide interdisciplinary enterprise that conducts cutting-edge research and discovery, offers professional development and academic training, and provides service to the community and industry.

-Call for Applications | Big Data Health Science Fellow Program
+Call for Abstracts: 6th National Big Data Health Science Confernece

 Recent News